 KALI MUR.-This remedy alone may suffice in simple cases.
 Alternate with Ferr. phos., for the inflammatory conditions.
+Give as a preventive during epidemics.

 KALI SULPH.-Peeling of the skin; it assists desquamation and development of the rash.
 Sudden suppression of the rash.
 High temperature.